 - When you change firewall modes, the ASA clears the running configuration because many commands are not supported for both modes.
 The startup configuration remains unchanged.
 If you reload without saving, then the startup configuration is loaded, and the mode reverts back to the original setting.
-See Set the Firewall Mode, on page 11 for information about backing up your configuration file. - If you download a text configuration to the ASA that changes the mode with the firewall transparent command, be sure to put the command at the top of the configuration; the ASA changes the mode as soon as it reads the command and then continues reading the configuration you downloaded.
+See Set the Firewall Mode (Single Mode), on page 11 for information about backing up your configuration file. - If you download a text configuration to the ASA that changes the mode with the firewall transparent command, be sure to put the command at the top of the configuration; the ASA changes the mode as soon as it reads the command and then continues reading the configuration you downloaded.
 If the command appears later in the configuration, the ASA clears all the preceding lines in the configuration.
-See Set the ASA Image, ASDM, and Startup Configuration for information about downloading text files.

-Set the Firewall Mode
+Set the Firewall Mode (Single Mode)